 Although the evaluation of knowledge in the form of a quantitation of scientific output is not uncontroversial, it is a widely practised form of science evaluation.
 For more than 30 years, the Science Citation Index (SCI) has been alone in fulfilling this purpose.
 But since 2005 Scopus is a direct competitor to the SCI-databases.
 Comparing the two databases should help to answer questions that ...

 |Institutions:||Central Institutions > University Library|

-|Subjects:||000 Computer science, information & general works > 020 Library & information sciences|
+|Dewey Decimal Classification:||000 Computer science, information & general works > 020 Library & information sciences|

 |Created at the University of Regensburg:||Unknown|

-|Deposited On:||12 Jan 2009 12:18|
+|Deposited on:||12 Jan 2009 12:18|